 Concealer is a must-have product in every girl’s makeup bag.
-It’s there for you on more occasions than one; too conceal a pesky pimple, cover up dark under eye circles and brighten up dull, tired-looking skin.
+It’s there for you on more occasions than one; too conceal a pesky pimple, cover up dark under-eye circles and brighten up dull, tired-looking skin.
 But are we using it to its full potential?
-The last thing you want is for your concealer to emphasise your problem areas, which is why we have developed this expert guide.
+The last thing you want is for your concealer to emphasize your problem areas, which is why we have developed this expert guide.
 We take you through everything from how to pick the right shade of concealer to the mistakes you should avoid.

 - 1 How to Select the Right Shade of Concealer

 - 3 How to Apply Primer, Foundation, and Concealer

 - 4 How to Apply Concealer and Foundation

 - 5 How to Apply Primer, Concealer, and Foundation on Black Skin